grame-cncm/faustcourse/session2/Lesson 6.md

 Please note that the order of pattern matching rules matters.
 The more specific rules must precede the more general rules.

 Here is a more involved example.
-We would like to create a reverse echo where echo increase in volume instead of decreasing.
+We would like to create a reverse echo where echo increases in volume instead of decreasing.
 We can't use a simple feedback loop like for the regular echo, but we can build the circuit algorithimically using pattern matching

     import("stdfaust.lib");